adityapatel5331/Personal_library/labs/lab5/Lab5#_Patel_Aditya_README.txt

 ### Installing

-1) This is the readme file for lab 2 activity submission.
+1) This is the readme file for lab 5 submission.
-As directed this txt file contains all the necessary documentations for Lab 2.
-Some contents and ideas , about the use of elements and different tags are taken from lab2 folder which was used for explanation for CSCI2170.
+As directed this txt file contains all the necessary documentations for Lab 5.
+Some contents and ideas , about the use of elements and different tags are taken from lab2 folder which was used for previous submission of lab2 for CSCI2170.

 ## Running the tests

-testing can be done via visiting the website :- https://web.cs.dal.ca/~patel29/csci2170/lab2/ also for verifying the work you can visit :- https://validator.w3.org/
+testing can be done via visiting the website :- https://web.cs.dal.ca/~patel29/csci2170/lab5/ also for verifying the work you can visit :- https://validator.w3.org/

 ### Break down into end to end tests